 He said the agency would propose the rule before Congress reconvenes after the election.
 It could affect major credit card issuers such as Capital One Financial Corp.
-(COF), JPMorgan Chase & Co.
-(JPM) and Bank of America Corp.
-(BAC)
+(COF:US), JPMorgan Chase & Co.
+(JPM:US) and Bank of America Corp.
+(BAC:US)

 The plans stem from an effect of the Credit Card Accountability, Responsibility and Disclosure Act of 2009, which governs how card issuers consider applications from non-working spouses.

 The Federal Reserve, which wrote the first regulations under the law, stated that a card issuer may not determine a customer’s ability to repay by relying on income or assets of a person who is not liable for the debt unless the applicant has an ownership interest in the other person’s assets or income.

 Members of Congress including Representatives Carolyn Maloney, a New York Democrat, and Shelley Moore Capito, a West Virginia Republican, have argued the rule could limit the ability of non-working spouses to get credit.
 Holly McCall, a former employee of Capital One and subsequent non-working spouse, started a petition against the rule.

 Cordray said he largely agreed with their assessment.

 “We have determined that it is a significant problem,” Cordray said.
 He added that “tens if not hundreds of thousands” of Americans have been denied access to credit as a result of the rule.

 Cordray said the bureau concluded a regulation -- rather than a clarification or change to the law -- was needed after months of gathering information and data from the credit card industry.
 The CFPB solicited public input during a six-month period ending in June, in which it sought comment on possible changes to regulations it inherited from other agencies.